Post job

 A mason is responsible for shaping artificial mineral products, concrete blocks, stone pieces, and bricks to create structures essential for construction or other building purposes using various machinery and equipment, following the highest safety standards and production procedures.
 Masons analyze schematics and blueprints, applying the clients' specifications and customization to their product expertise.
 They also inspect tools and equipment, ensuring that the materials are free from any defects to avoid hazards and construction delays.

-As far as similarities go, this is where it ends because a journeyman painter responsibility requires skills such as "coats," "work ethic," "exterior surfaces," and "ladders."
+While similarities exist, there are also some differences between journeyman painters and mason.
+For instance, journeyman painter responsibilities require skills such as "coats," "work ethic," "exterior surfaces," and "ladders."
 Whereas a mason is skilled in "masonry," "safety regulations," "dump truck," and "retaining walls."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Masons tend to reach similar levels of education than journeyman painters.
 In fact, masons are 4.0% more likely to graduate with a Master's Degree and 1.1% more likely to have a Doctoral Degree.